Combined pill

 • After completing the pack, begin another -It doesn’t matter if you are still bleeding.

-Even while experiencing their menstrual cycle or period, most women can still start their pills.
-You must seek a medical professional's advice if you have just delivered, had an abortion or a miscarriage.
+Most women can still start their pills even while experiencing their menstrual cycle or period.
+You must seek a medical professional's advice if you have just delivered, had an abortion or had a miscarriage.

-Sometimes, you may be required to use an extra contraceptive method when taking your first pill- this would be dependent on how far or early you are into your menstrual cycle.
+Sometimes, you may be required to use an extra contraceptive method when taking your first pill- this would depend on how far or early you are into your menstrual cycle.

 If you start on the fifth day, the pills will not offer absolute protection until 7 days after starting.
 Therefore, you would have to make use of extra contraceptive methods.

-When starting this pill, you must avoid putting yourself at risk of getting pregnant and also ensure that you haven’t put yourself at risk already since your previous period.
-Carry out a pregnancy test, at least 3 weeks after your last unprotected sex, if you suspect you are pregnant.
+When starting this pill, you must avoid getting pregnant and ensure that you haven’t put yourself at risk already since your previous period.
+Carry out a pregnancy test at least 3 weeks after your last unprotected sex if you suspect you are pregnant.

 What you should be done if you miss a pill